An award-winning freelance writer and journalist on the only numbers she keeps track of in her business and what makes them so crucial.

 4. Amount received

-To counter the grappling in the dark feeling that I was experiencing regarding how much money I had coming in, I created a spreadsheet earlier this year.
+To counter the grappling in the dark feeling that I was experiencing regarding how much money I had coming in, I created a cash flow spreadsheet.
 Every time I get an assignment, I figure out exactly when I’m likely to get paid.
 If I have an article due today that will be published next month and the magazine pays on publication, I can accurately forecast when I’ll receive payment.
 That anticipated income goes in the spreadsheet for the month I expect to be paid.
 It could be earlier if the client is super efficient or later if I have to follow up a few times, but I plonk that number down.
 Do that for every assignment and you can see, at a glance, what your cash flow is going to look like two or three months down the line.
-If you haven’t enough coming in, you can see in plenty of time to fix the problem.
-(Or maybe you can actually relax because it’s looking good and you were worrying for nothing.)
+If you don’t have enough coming in for a certain month, you can see in plenty of time to fix the problem.
+(Or maybe you can actually relax because it’s looking good and you were worrying about nothing.)

-Do you have enough money coming in over the next three months or do you need to start pitching and getting some quick assignments?
-If you’re the kind of freelance writer who isn’t sure (the normal kind), make an effort to fix the blindspot.
-The clarity of being able to accurately forecast your income lifts a lot of the stress that comes with a freelance career.
+Do you have enough money coming in over the next three months, or do you need to start pitching and getting some quick assignments?
+If you’re unsure, make an effort to fix the blind spot.
+The ability to forecast your income accurately lifts a lot of the stress that comes with a freelance career.
 It gives you more headspace to devote to pitching and writing.

 5. Hourly rate per assignment

-I talk here about how tracking my time and calculating my hourly rate per assignment is helpful.
+I’ve talked before about how tracking my time and calculating my hourly rate per assignment is helpful.
 I can see, in black and white, how profitable an assignment really is for me.
-Suffice it to say, if you can track how profitable each assignment is (or isn’t), it enables you to make better-informed decisions when new opportunities present themselves.
+If you can track how profitable each assignment is (or isn’t), it enables you to make better decisions when new opportunities present themselves.

 6. Words written per day